dekape/genetic-algorithm/README.md

 Duncan Hunter, Hitesh Kumar, Jia Ye Mao (Gary), Nitchakul Pipitvej (Irin), Zongpeng Chen (Frank), Deborah Pelacani Cruz

 This program employs a Genetic Algorithm to optimise a simple model for a mineral processing circuit.
+Parallelised with both OpenMP and MPI, the model is quick and efficient, with an easy to use command line based interface.
 A technical report is provided in the repository, which includes results and an analysis of performance as well as other information.

 # Usage
 ## Dependencies